-WordPress manages 40% of all websites on the internet.
-The remaining, 60%, is split among the other 250 – 350 CMS companies.
-WordPress is experienced in the Content Management System business, and for this reason, I wanted to find hosting that uses WordPress.
+WordPress has vast experience in the Content Management System, and for this reason, I want to find hosting that uses WordPress.

-The content is housed by a hosting company that provides a server to store your website.
-A website is only visible on the internet if it is on a hosting server and managed by a CMS company.
+A hosting company houses content on servers to store your website.
+Although, a website is only visible on the internet if it is on a hosting server and managed by a CMS company.

 3 Types Of Hosting

 Please remember that I have picked the beginners level tier to compare for reasons I will explain below.